Possibility of Spontaneous Symmetry Breaking in the Nambu-Jona-Lasinio model with torsion: Conclusions and discussions

 \section{Conclusions and discussions}

 The effective action of the Nambu-Jona-Lasinio in an external gravitational field with torsion in the $1/N$ expansion was found by introducing the auxiliary fields, i.e., using the technique of bosonization.
-The contribution to effective potential in the space-time flat and curved is found \cite{Marc,Eliz(94),Inag(93)}, both carried out through Riemann normal coordinate expansion.
-The effective potential of the torsion is calculated using the new technique based on the nonlocal part of anomaly-induced action which was recently found to produce the effective potential in the low-energy limit \cite{Gui-Shap(22)}.
+The effective potential of the torsion is calculated using the new technique based on the nonlocal part of anomaly-induced action which was recently found to produce the effective potential in the low-energy limit.

-Later, we verified the low-energy effective action (\ref{eq:4.6}) and concluded that it might eventually help to describe dynamical symmetry breaking in torsion theories if $a_1$ is positively defined.
-Considering the constraint that $a_1>0$, we demonstrate the possibility of dynamical symmetry breaking in the NJL model.
+Also, we were able to identify a Coleman-Weinberg potential for the NJL model with some specific values for the external torsion field, see Fig. \ref{fig 2-2} and for certain values of $a_1$ in equation (\ref{eq:5.2}), see Fig. \ref{fig 5}.
+Furthermore, we concluded that the scalar-torsion sector has a more significant influence than curvature on the effective potential well, as can be seen in Fig. \ref{fig 2}.
+Later on, we computed the gap equation (\ref{eq:5.3}) with the intention of explicitly observing spontaneous symmetry breaking.

-We concluded within our approximation that the first-order phase transition occurs when the torsion changes, i.e., the coupling constant has its value changed as a function of the torsion, as can be seen in Fig \ref{fig 3}.
-Looking along the graph in Fig \ref{fig 4}, one notices that the torsion term may cause dynamical symmetry breaking even in regions where the symmetry would have to be preserved in flat space-time framework.
-In this same plot, it can be seen that the chiral symmetry is restored even if the coupling constant $\lambda$ is kept in the broken phase region, but only for a sufficiently large absolute value of torsion $S^{2}$, in other words, torsion values above the critical curve contained in Fig \ref{fig 4}.
+We concluded that the first-order phase transition occurs when the torsion value changes, i.e., the coupling constant has its value changed as a function of the torsion, as can be seen in Fig \ref{fig 3}.
+Looking along the graph in Fig \ref{fig 4}, we conclude that only the lower part (continuous line) holds physical relevance.
+Our decision is based on the observation that higher values of torsion prevent the effective potential of the NJL model from exhibiting behavior similar to that of the Coleman-Weinberg potential.
+Additionally, one notices that the chiral symmetry can be restored even if the coupling constant is kept in the broken phase region, but only for values of torsion above the critical curve contained in Fig \ref{fig 4}.

+In the recent paper \cite{Gus-Ant (23)}, chiral symmetry breaking was investigated independently in the bosonized version of the Nambu-Jona-Lasino model in a Riemann-Cartan background.
+In principle, both studies can agree on the influence of the torsion field on the effective potential of the NJL model when considering $ n > 1 $, as shown in Fig \ref{fig 5}.
+It is worth noting that the effective potential of the scalar-torsion sector (\ref{eq:4.7}) may not be suitable for describing dynamical symmetry breaking.
+This characteristic is attributed to the negative value of $ \beta_1 $, as demonstrated in \cite{Gui-Shap(22)} for a similar theory.
+On the other hand, as suggested in \cite{Gui-Shap(22)}, the function $ \beta_1 $ could assume a change of sign at higher loops, thus reconciling the results of both works completely.